Run this cell, which imports packages and sets up some formatting to make lectures display nicely.

 Summary: Accessing elements of a DataFrame¶

-the appropriate column as a Series. - Then, use one of two ways to access an element of a Series:
+• Then, use one of two ways to access an element of a Series:

-uses the integer position..loc[]
+• .iloc[] uses the integer position.

-uses the row label.- Each is best for different scenarios.
+• Each is best for different scenarios.

 states.get('Density')